BetterCalculations/TaskManagerVBA/README.md

 + UserForm2.frx Information for this VBA Macro

-+Thanks for using this Macro and have fun <3
+* Thanks for using this Macro and have fun <3